3 - 4

 FATMAP difficulty grade

-This is not only a local favorite, it is one of the most challenging and exhilarating hikes in the Tetons.
+Not only is this loop a local favorite, but it is also one of the most challenging and exhilarating hikes in the Tetons.

-Rewarding your efforts, the trail then levels out and gradually traverses a beautiful, exposed narrow plateau before merging back into the North Teton Creek Trail.
+Rewarding your efforts, the trail eventually levels out and gradually traverses a beautiful plateau before merging back into the North Teton Creek Trail.

 With steep slopes on both sides, this segment of trail will give you the adrenaline rush needed to push up the remaining climb to the summit.
 This loop is what most refer to as a reverse lollipop.

 The "stick" is the final approach up to the top of Table Mountain, just above 11,000'.

 After a short and final scramble to the top, you'll be rewarded with impeccable views of the surrounding Teton Basin—the Grand, Middle, and Lower Tetons directly across Cascade Canyon.